CERTIFIED NURSING ASSISTANT

 The huge demand for nurses means that Certified Nursing Assistants (CNA) are more important now than ever.
 Students will learn key aspects of the nursing profession before applying for certification.
-The job of a certified nursing assistant can lead to a rewarding career, but can also be a jumping off point to higher positions in healthcare, like the Vocational Nursing Program and the Associates Degree in Nursing (ADN/RN) Program at Southwestern College.
+The job of a certified nursing assistant can lead to a rewarding career, but can also be a jumping off point to higher positions in healthcare, like the Vocational Nursing (VN) Program and the Associate Degree in Nursing (ADN-RN) Program at Southwestern College.

-Under the supervision of nurses, a Certified Nursing Assistant is key to completing and fulfilling patient needs and care.
+Under the supervision of Registered Nurses, a Certified Nursing Assistant is key to completing and fulfilling patient needs and care.

 Learn More.
 Earn More.

 This program is designed for students interested in a career in nursing.
 Completion of the Certified Nursing Assistant Program confers eligibility to take the State exam.
 CNA certification is highly recommended and has the highest points allotted for entrance into the Associate Degree in Nursing Program and is required for the Vocational Nursing Program.

 Certified Nursing Assistants are employed by hospitals, skilled nursing facilities and other health care agencies.
 The course content includes fundamental procedures to meet the basic needs of patients, gathering data about the patients, communicating appropriately and other content required by State regulations for nurse assistant certification.

 The lab portion of the course includes skills required for nurse assistant certification such as fundamental procedures to meet basic human needs, gathering data about the patient and communicating appropriately.
 Information about the health care system and how it functions is also included.